Soraof/NetNinja-VPN/README.md

 ---

-## 📅 Хроника (январь 2026)
+## 📅 Chronicle (January 2026)

-> 9-10 / 30 картинок + гифки + структура бота — 4ч
+> 9-10 / 30 images + gifs + bot structure — 4h
-> 10-11 / ядро VPN на Go — 100% готово — 1ч 50м
+> 10-11 / VPN core on Go — 100% ready — 1h 50m
-> 12-13 / бекенд 95% + самозанятость — 2ч
+> 12-13 / backend 95% + self—employment - 2h
-> 16-17 / бекенд полностью рабочий — 3ч
+> 16-17 / backend is fully operational — 3h
-> 17-21 / фронтенд Mini App — 20+ч
+> 17-21 / frontend Mini App — 20+hours

-**Итого:** ~32 часа активной разработки за 12 дней.
+**Total:** ~32 hours of active development in 12 days.
 ---

->Проэкт был начат с использованием кусков кода из интернета, и некоторых частей кода с помощью ии
+>The project was started using pieces of code from the Internet, and some parts of the code using AI

->Проэкт не закончен по Причине Недостатка Времени(
+>The project has not been completed due to Lack of Time(

 ---

-## 🔮 Дальше (до 10 марта)
+## 🔮 Next (until March 10th)

-- [ ] ЮKassa в продакшен
+- [ ] Yukassa in production
-- [ ] Сборка всех частей в единую систему
+- [ ] Assembling all parts into a single system
-- [ ] Деплой на VPS
+- [ ] Deploy to VPS
-- [ ] Тесты и доки
+- [ ] Tests and docks

 ---

-## 📄 Лицензия
+## 📄 License

 MIT